ifpen/chalk-it/documentation/docs/ds/ds-reference.md

 On the first execution, its output is set to the JSON value defined in the **INIT VALUE** field.

+This special dataNode exhibits a distinct behavior than other dataNodes, as it doesn't follow the typical data flow execution.
+Specifically, when its **DATANODE ORIGIN** is executed, the memory is initiated at the subsequent scheduler start.

-This dataNode is useful to create counters for example, without adding real cycles in the graph.
+With Memory dataNode, user can create counters for example, without adding real cycles in the graph.

 See example: [memory.xprjson](/ds/xprjson/memory.xprjson).